sp00kx/externum/README.md

 # EXTERNUM

-A framework written in Bash that is designed to help automate and increase efficiency when conducting external penetration tests.
+A framework written in Bash designed to help automate and increase efficiency when conducting external penetration tests.

 # Screenshots: